WinnieLineer/WinnieLineer.github.io/posts/domain_email_website_setup_en.md

 description: A step-by-step guide to using GoDaddy, ImprovMX, and GitHub Pages to create a custom domain email and personal website with zero hosting fees.
 ---

-# How to Set Up Your Own Domain, Email, and Website for Free

 Want your own domain, a custom email like `hi@yourdomain.com`, and a professional-looking website—all without paying for web hosting?
 This guide walks you through everything from domain purchase to email forwarding and site deployment using free tools.

 ---